Vaguery/tablecloth/README.md

 - let all three values take positive values in the range `[0.0, 100.0]`.
 They should all be floating-point values.
 - select cases with 10, 40, 160, and 640 boxes each, to explore scaling
+- be sure to include at least one empty training case, a few with overlapping (redundant) boxes, and a few with non-overlapping boxes